ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

   - Attempting to perform a division by $0$ results in an output of $0$
   - Attempting to perform $0^0$ results in $1$ when the operation is power and $0$ when the operation is exponentiation
   - When there are no inputs, the operation is performed using an input of $0$
+  - Note: due to a bug, when the operation is power, $\abs{constant} < 1$, and the input is negative, the output is $-\maxFloatApprox$
+  - Note: due to a bug, when the operation is exponentiation, $constant < 0$, and the input isn't an integer, the output is $-\maxFloatApprox$

 \begin{figure}[H]
     \centering